A New Way to Hope

 If you join me for a church service on July twelfth of this year, you will hear an Old Testament story about the Ark of the Covenant.
 Liturgical churches like the one my wife and I attend follow the Revised Common Lectionary: a book which specifies scripture passages to be read each Sunday.
 The reading for July 12, 2015 is II Samuel 6:1–5 and 12–19.
 These verses describe how King David brought the Ark of the Covenant to the holy city of Jerusalem twenty years after its capture by the Philistines.

 The story is full of joy and excitement, as the ancient Jewish people are reunited with their most sacred, treasured object.
 It’s a story about a people joined in celebration and hope after decades of struggle.
 But it is not the entire story.
 The lectionary excludes verses 6 through 11.
-In verses 10 and 11, King David delays bringing the Ark to Jersualem for three months.
+In these verses, King David delays bringing the Ark to Jerusalem for three months.
 David is afraid to be near the Ark after the events described in verses 6 and 7:

 And when they came to the threshing floor of Nacon, Uzzah put out his hand to the ark of God and took hold of it, for the oxen stumbled.
 And the anger of the Lord was kindled against Uzzah, and God struck him down there because of his error, and he died there beside the ark of God.